 First, we must talk about hair extension care.
-You need to be sure that the products you apply on your hair are of good quality and designed for hair extensions.
-This is the most important advice.
+You need to be sure that the products you apply to your hair are of good quality and designed for hair extensions.
+This is the most important piece of advice.
 If you take care of your extensions with high-quality products from the beginning, there is a lot less chance of them getting damaged in the first place.

 High-quality products ensure the health of your extensions as well as your real hair.
 That’s why it’s important to use products that will preserve your hair because if you don’t, it’s going to become dry or dull.